-• An official high school transcript from a high school accredited by a state or regional accrediting agency.
+- A completed Application for Admission. - An official high school transcript from a high school accredited by a state or regional accrediting agency.
 This transcript must show the date of graduation and the high school principal's signature.
-A student may present a GED transcript in lieu of a high school transcript.

-• Placement scores for course or program placement, if necessary.

-• Official transcripts from each post-secondary institution attended.
-Having met general admission requirements, students who have earned a college degree or who have completed 15 transferrable credit hours of college coursework are not required to submit a high school or GED transcript.
+A student may present a HSE transcript in lieu of a high school transcript. - Placement scores for course or program placement, if necessary. - Official transcripts from each post-secondary institution attended.
+Having met general admission requirements, students who have earned a college degree or who have completed 15 transferrable credit hours of college coursework are not required to submit a high school or HSE transcript.